Andromache Karakatsanis: Honours

 In 2015, she was made a Grand Commander of the Order of Honour by the Government of Greece.

+On October 13, 2023, she received an honorary Doctor of Laws Degree from York University.

 Personal life

 Karakatsanis is fluent in English, French and Greek.
-She is married to former lawyer Tom Karvanis, who lives with multiple sclerosis, and has two children: Paul Karvanis, who is counsel at Hudson's Bay Company, and Rhea Karvanis, a graduate of the University of Toronto law school.
+She is married to former lawyer Tom Karvanis, who lives with multiple sclerosis, and has two children: Paul Karvanis, formerly counsel at Hudson's Bay Company and now with a firm called Leader Rising, and Rhea Karvanis, a graduate of the University of Toronto law school.